codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 it creates an instance of the RouteCollection class that permits you to specify your own routing criteria.
 Routes can be specified using placeholders or Regular Expressions.

-A route simply takes the URI on the left, and maps it to the controller and method on the right, along with any parameters that should be passed to the controller.
+A route simply takes the URI path on the left, and maps it to the controller and method on the right, along with any parameters that should be passed to the controller.
 The controller and method should be listed in the same way that you would use a static method, by separating the fully-namespaced class and its method with a double-colon, like ``Users::list``.
 If that method requires parameters to be